Alex-Bradford/llava-posttraining-project/README.md

 # 🔍 Post-training open-source vision-language models with additional rounds of SFT, rejection sampling with self-critique, DPO and ablation studies.

+## 🧪 Research Question

+**Can we improve the performance of an already post-trained vision-language model (VLM) like LLaVA-1.5 with additional rounds of post-training including self-critique?**

+---

 ## 🧠 Project Overview

+**Data:**
+- The LLaVA-1.5 model is already a post-trained VLM.
+I want to run SFT on unseen (although not out-of-scope data).
+- The LLaVA project has compiled and shared the [LLaVA-OneVision-Data](https://huggingface.co/datasets/lmms-lab/LLaVA-OneVision-Data) in Aug 2024, it is a collection of 3.7m [image, prompt, response] triplets which they use for training.
+- There is a subset of it called LRV Chart (1.8k rows), which I use as my dataset.
+I split this into train (1.6k) and test (0.2k).
+- LLaVA 1.5 model was released in Oct 2023, and the specific LRV Chart subset was not mentioned as included data in te LLaVA-1.5 paper, so I believe this specific subset is unseen by the model.

+**Method:**

+**Evaluation:**

 This project investigates the effect of various post-training strategies on **LLaVA-1.5 7B**, a strong open-source vision-language model.